Our Special Educational Need & Disability (SEND) offer

-Our website gives up to date detail on events going on within the school.
+In addition to a monthly newsletter, our website gives up to date detail on events going on within the school.

-Who to contact for more information or to discuss a concern?
+Who to contact for more information or to discuss a concern

 Parents can contact the school to speak to any of our members of staff.
 While it is vital that parents/carers have regular contact with the school, we also often receive messages from bus and taxi escorts who accompany pupils on their journey to and from school.